dpkshetty/SalesEnablement-L3-test-repo2/docs/Part 1/01 Introduction.md

 1.
 2.

+!!! bug "Bug or as intended, not sure"

+    Note, if you don't put a space after the period in you numbered lists, mkdocs treats it differently and the numbers appear on the same line like this:
+    1.
+    2.

 Recall from Center of Excellence style guides, images associated with a numbered item should be indented like the one below.

 1. Look at this image.